brendacs/colludia-gatsby/src/content/review/2020-07-27-sort-the-court-review.markdown

 pageType:     post
 game:         sortthecourt
 slug:         /sort-the-court-review/
-tab-title:    "Courting Decisions in Sort the Court!"
+tabTitle:     "Courting Decisions in Sort the Court!"
 title:        "Courting Decisions in <em class='game-title'>Sort the Court!</em>"
-type:         ["#tbt", review]
+postType:     ["#tbt", review]
 desc:         "Sort the Court review: The quirky character designs were endearing.
 The custom music, composed by Bogdan Rybek, fit the relaxed gameplay.
 I easily finished my first playthrough in one session.
 I would recommend this free title to anybody looking for a calm game to pass time during quarantine."
 tagline:      "\"The quirky character designs were endearing.
 The custom music, composed by Bogdan Rybek, fit the relaxed gameplay.
 I easily finished my first playthrough in one session.
 I would recommend this free title to anybody looking for a calm game to pass time during quarantine.\""
 date:         2020-07-27
-release-date: 2015-12-14
+releaseDate:  2015-12-14
 image:        SortTheCourt.jpg
 author:       Devon Huge
-author-url:   devon
+authorUrl:    devon
 categories:   [simulation, "not story", review]
 tags:         ["Sort the Court", "Graeme Borland", "decisions matter", quirky, relaxed, casual, mystery, kingdom]
 ---